 Description of the Stage

 The case in question is a mixed flow stage with a high specific speed of 946 (rpm, m, m3/min), 6 impeller blades and 11 diffuser blades as shown in Figure 1.
-It may be noted that the baseline stage already has a high efficiency, and since there is often a trade-off between design choices for cavitation and efficiency, the purpose of this redesign is to find the optimum loading that can improve cavitation performance without an adverse impact on the efficiency.
+It may be noted that the baseline stage already has high efficiency, and since there is often a trade-off between design choices for cavitation and efficiency, the purpose of this redesign is to find the optimum loading that can improve cavitation performance without an adverse impact on efficiency.

 Figure 1: Baseline mixed flow stage 3D geometry and meridional view.

 Parametric Study of the Loading Distribution